Case Study: The Vera Project, Seattle Website Redesign

 Project Team

-• Secondary UI and webpage design, select illustration work, and quality control by me.
-After Andy Stewart left the project, I continued his work and filled holes by studying the established pattern library and designing layouts for the remaining missing page types.
-I also expanded the spot illustration library based on his initial designs.
+Phase 2 UI and webpage design, illustration work, and quality control by me.
+After Andy Stewart left the project, I continued his work and resolved gaps by studying the established pattern library and designing layouts for missing page types.
+I also expanded the spot illustration library.

-• Web development by George Matter, Story 2 Designs, and Ten-Forward.
-Note: Story 2 and Ten-Forward have since ceased operations.
+Web development by George Matter, Story 2 Designs, and Ten-Forward.

 My Work